kubedb/docs/docs/guides/redis/upgrading/cluster.md

 {{< notice type="warning" message="This is an Enterprise-only feature.
 Please install [KubeDB Enterprise Edition](/docs/setup/install/enterprise.md) to try this feature." >}}

-# Upgrade version of Redis Cluster
+# Update version of Redis Cluster

-This guide will show you how to use `KubeDB` Enterprise operator to upgrade the version of `Redis` cluster.
+This guide will show you how to use `KubeDB` Enterprise operator to update the version of `Redis` cluster.

 ## Before You Begin